Alisa-Mak/NLP-Interview-Questions/README.md

       **Harmlessness**: The model must avoid causing harm, such as by avoiding offensive, biased, or harmful language and ensuring it does not promote harmful actions or ideas.

+52. **What types of tokenizers do you know?
+Compare them.**

+- **Whitespace Tokenizers**: Split text on spaces.
+Simple but doesn't handle subwords well.
+- **Character-level Tokenizers**: Break down text into individual characters.
+Useful in languages without clear word boundaries but produces long sequences.
+- **Word-level Tokenizers**: Split text into words.
+Easy to understand, but struggles with rare or out-of-vocabulary (OOV) words.
+- **Subword Tokenizers (WordPiece, BPE)**: Break text into subword units.
+Handle OOV words well and balance sequence length and vocabulary size.
+Used in modern transformer models.

+53. **Can you extend a tokenizer?
+If yes, in what case would you do this?
+When would you retrain a tokenizer?
+What needs to be done when adding new tokens?**
+Yes, tokenizers can be extended by adding new tokens (e.g., domain-specific words).
+You’d do this if you encounter many OOV words specific to your task (e.g., medical terms).
+You’d need to update the vocabulary and adjust tokenization rules.
+If many new tokens are added, you may need to retrain the tokenizer to learn optimal subword splitting.

+54. **How do regular tokens differ from special tokens?**
+- **Regular tokens** represent standard words or subwords in a text.
+- **Special tokens** are used for specific purposes, such as indicating sentence boundaries (`[CLS]`, `[SEP]` in BERT) or padding sequences (`[PAD]`).
+These help the model interpret and structure input correctly.

+55. **Why is lemmatization not used in transformers?
+And why do we need tokens?**
+Transformers don’t use lemmatization because tokenizers (like BPE or WordPiece) break text into subword units, allowing models to handle morphological variations inherently.
+Lemmatization is unnecessary because subwords provide enough flexibility.
+Tokens are crucial because transformers process sequences of token embeddings, not raw text.

+56. **How is a tokenizer trained?
+Explain with examples of WordPiece and BPE.**
+- **BPE (Byte-Pair Encoding)**: Starts with a base vocabulary of characters, then merges frequent character pairs iteratively to form subwords.
+Over time, common words are represented as single subwords, while rare ones are split into smaller units.
+- **WordPiece**: Similar to BPE, but it prioritizes maximizing the likelihood of the training corpus given the tokenization.
+It chooses merges that help represent the corpus more efficiently.
+WordPiece is commonly used in BERT.

+57. **What position does the CLS vector occupy?
+Why?**
+The **CLS** (classification) token is the first token in the input sequence for models like BERT.
+It’s used to aggregate the information from the entire sequence because, after transformer layers, the hidden state of `[CLS]` is expected to represent the whole sequence, making it useful for classification tasks.

+58. **What tokenizer is used in BERT, and which one in GPT?**
+- **BERT** uses the **WordPiece** tokenizer.
+- **GPT** models use **Byte-Pair Encoding (BPE)**.

+59. **Explain how modern tokenizers handle out-of-vocabulary words?**
+Modern tokenizers, like BPE and WordPiece, handle OOV words by breaking them into smaller subword units that are in the vocabulary.
+This ensures that even unseen words are represented by meaningful subcomponents.

+60. **What does the tokenizer vocab size affect?
+How will you choose it in the case of new training?**
+The **vocab size** affects model efficiency and coverage.
+A large vocabulary reduces the number of tokens per sentence but increases memory usage and complexity.
+A smaller vocabulary creates longer sequences but handles OOV words better.
+When training a new tokenizer, you’d choose the vocab size by balancing model size, sequence length, and the specific language/task needs.